 My Dark Places

-Before he started writing, James Ellroy was busted for being drunk, drunk driving, petty theft and trespass.
-He was hassled as a suspicious pedestrian, had police shot-guns shoved in his face for squatting in a deserted house, and found himself locked up with pimps, killers, drug addicts and winos.
+Before he started writing, James Ellroy was busted for being drunk and disorderly, DUI, petty theft and trespass.
+He was hassled as a suspicious pedestrian, was caught squatting, had police shot-guns shoved in his face, and was eventually locked up with pimps, killers, drug addicts and winos.

 His diet was bennies and booze, and jail time was his “health retreat”: